 The cafe, or rather a kiosk, overlooked the inner atrium.
 We got a corner seat to enjoy the great spiraling plant sculpture hanging above the atrium.
 Since we were so full, we only ordered its signature: Thai Milk Tea Shaved Ice.

->

-> In layman’s term, it is a mountain of ice shaving, propped up by a bed of bread cubes and jelly/nata-de-coco, bathed in Thai Milk Tea.
+In layman’s term, it is a mountain of ice shaving, propped up by a bed of bread cubes and jelly/nata-de-coco, bathed in Thai Milk Tea.
+In other words, it was not the usual Ice-Kacang that Singaporeans are so used to!
 By the time we finished taking pictures of it, the goodness of milk tea had already flowed to the base and we were left with rather bland ice.

->

-> The trick is to dig through the ice and reach the yummy goodness at the bottom.
+The trick is to dig through the ice and reach the yummy goodness at the bottom.
 There, you have the bread soaked with Thai Milk Tea.
 What was not absorbed by the bread was swarming with chewy bits of jelly.

 The table of 4 beside us shared what N and I had, so naturally, we gave up halfway.
 To be frank, the jelly were not very calorifically worth it.